Zowe-Java-SDK/ZosShell/README.md

 ## Trouble Shooting

-Log4j logging is set up and configuration is located under src/main/resources/log4j2.xml
+Logback logging is set up and configuration is located under src/main/resources/logback.xml

 It is configured to produce output logging while application is running under the running directory where the application was kicked off.